huntfe/WebPages/README.md

 ## WebPages

-Practice designing web pages with HTML CSS and JavaScript
+Practice designing web pages with HTML, CSS and JavaScript